Why is there no McDonalds in Cambodia?

 Well yes, you kinda can.
 As has been seen in other countries that do not have a McDonalds there are usually local entrepreneurs that are happy to jump in and fill the gap, in this case The Vine, on the notorious Street 172.

-We will undoubtedly give “The Vine” its own article at some point, but they have a number of mimicked McDonalds dishes from breakfast all the way up to their not so subtle “Big Mac”.
-The Phnom Penh Big Mac is not all that bad, with the burger and the Big Mac sauce certainly coming across as authentic, although the buns and the fries let it down somewhat, not to the mention the not so cheap $7.75 it costs to get one.
+We will undoubtedly give the Vine its own article at some point, but they have a number of mimicked McDonalds dishes from breakfast all the way up to their not so subtle “Big Mac”.
+The Phnom Penh Big Mac is not all that bad, with the burger and the Big Mac sauce certainly coming across as authentic, although the buns and the fries let it down somewhat.
+At $7.75 a pop it is also not all that cheap…

-and that is why there is no McDonalds in Cambodia
+And that is why there is no McDonalds in Cambodia